parth2170/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a final year undergraduate student at IIT Kharagpur.
-I spent a good amount of my college life appreciating and learning the power of data science and machine learning.
-I aim to work towards making deep learning more interpretable and scalable.
+I'm a final year undergraduate student at Indian Institute Technology Kharagpur.
+Two of my favourite quotes are: (i) *"The simplest explanation is most likely the right one"* (Occam's razor) (ii) *"For every complex problem, there's a solution that is simple, neat, and wrong"* (H.L.
+Mencken).
+I try to find a balance between these ideas whenever I'm hustling with a problem.
+A good amount of my time is spent appreciating the capabilities and applications of statistics and artificial intelligence.
+I've worked in differnt domains of machine learning like Recommender Systems, Anomalous Sound Detection, Segmentation in Satellite Imagery etc. I aim to work towards making deep learning more interpretable and use it to solve some real-world problems in my country.
+I spend my free time playing guitar or hiking in the Himalayas.
+Currently, I'm exploring the world of open-source.